cdapio/cdap/docs/developer-guide/source/java_client.rst

   // Construct the client used to interact with CDAP ServiceClient serviceClient = new ServiceClient(clientConfig);

-  // Fetching Service information using the Service in the PurchaseApp example ServiceMeta serviceMeta = serviceClient.get("PurchaseApp", "CatalogLookup");
+  // Fetch Service information using the Service in the PurchaseApp example ServiceMeta serviceMeta = serviceClient.get("PurchaseApp", "CatalogLookup");